Questions & Answers

 Q: How long do repairs take?

-A: Minor repairs can usually be done in one day, depending on parts.
+A: Minor repairs can usually be done in a few days, depending on parts.
 Larger repairs vary depending on parts, the amount of damage, and how busy the shop is.
-A major repair will usually be done in 3-4 days.